 - For ease of entry and secure login, users can authorize their Salesforce SSO for Quip.

 Your team can easily benefit from the current integrations between Quip and Salesforce, and the connectivity between the two (and other applications) is only going to get stronger.
-To get a detailed list of requirements and the integration setup, visit the link here.
-If you have any questions feel free to engage with us via the comments or reach out to us here.
+To get a detailed list of requirements and the integration setup, visit this link.
+If you have any questions feel free to engage with us in the comment section or reach out to XTIVIA today.
 We’d love to hear from you.

 This post was originally published here.